 It is important to note that biodiversity and natural resources are given protections under the Ecuadorian constitution, so do not destroy nature in seeking a peek at a wild animal.

 The Quito Zoo is open Tuesday to Friday from 8:30AM to 5:00PM; Saturday, Sunday and Bank Holidays from 9AM to 5PM; and is CLOSED on Mondays.

 Tickets cost $3 for children, $3.50 for students, $4.50 for adults, and $2 for seniors.

 The expansive facility is very nice and clean, with lockers to keep all your things safe.
 It features a range of temperatures in different hot spring pools, from burning hot to comfortably warm.
-You also have the option to dunk yourself in the freezing water from the neighbouring river.
+You also have the option to dunk yourself in the freezing water from the neighboring river.
 Just a few hours in the hot springs and I felt like a million bucks, and a bit dehydrated, so drink up that water!

-Pululahua Geobotanical Reserve
+4. Pululahua Geobotanical Reserve

 The Pululahua Geobotanical Reserve is the home of the Pululahua Volcano.
 It is a collapsed volcano with great biodiversity and unique landscape.
 Interesting fact, it is the first national park in Ecuador established in 1966.

-Museo Templo del Sol
+3. Museo Templo del Sol

 Located right outside the Pululahua Geobotanical Reserve is the Museo Templo del Sol.
 It is a cool and interactive look at the life and religion of the Incas.
 The entrance fee is $3.

 Hiking to the climber’s refuge, a resting spot for climbers heading to the summit, at the Cotopaxi is one of the main attraction in the national park.
 The hike up to the climber’s refuge can take up to one hour and the views from there are super worth it.